-We have adopted an insider trading policy and related Rule 10b5-1 trading plan policy that are reasonably designed to promote compliance with applicable insider trading laws, rules, regulations, and NYSE listing standards.
+We have adopted an insider trading policy and related Rule 10b5-1 trading plan policy, which we believe are reasonably designed to promote compliance with applicable insider trading laws, rules, regulations, and NYSE listing standards.
+It is also our company's policy to comply with applicable insider trading laws, rules, and regulations, and NYSE listing standards when engaging in transactions in company securities.

 Our insider trading policy prohibits our officers, directors, employees, designated consultants, and their affiliated persons from trading in company securities while in possession of material nonpublic information about the company.
-The policy also prohibits tipping (i.e., disclosing material nonpublic information about the company to others who may trade of the basis of that information).
+The policy also prohibits tipping (i.e., disclosing material nonpublic information about our company to others who may trade of the basis of that information).

-Under our insider trading policy, designated insiders may only trade in company securities during open trading windows at a time when they do not possess material nonpublic information about the company.
-We have also designated our executive officers, directors, and certain other employees as pre-clearance insiders who must receive approval before trading in company securities.
+Under our insider trading policy, designated insiders may only trade in company securities during open trading windows at a time when they do not possess material nonpublic information about our company.
+We also require our executive officers, directors, and certain other employees to receive approval before trading in company securities.